Hornet34/Projects/web/Readme.md

-This is a simple HTML CSS project.
+This are all Web based project.
-Its a responsive web page with hover effects on buttons.
+#Web Development